ibm-cloud-docs/codeengine/service-bind.md

    </tr>
    <tr>
    <td><code>--role</code></td>
    <td>The name of a service role for the new service credential that is created for this service binding.
 Valid values include `Reader`, `Writer`, `Manager`, or a service-specific role.
-If the `--role` option is not specified, the default is `Manager`.
+If the `--role` option is not specified, the default is `Manager` or the first role provided by the service if Manager is not supported.
 This option is ignored if `--service-credential` is specified.</td>
    </tr>
    </tbody>
    </table>